linuxpiper/ansible-arch-setup/README.md

 The `-K` parameter is equivilent to `--ask-become-pass` and is used to collect your password for items requiring `become` permissions.

-The playbook can take anywhere from 1 to 10 minutes or so depending on the speed on your machine and whether you chose to follow **Step 3**.
+The playbook can take anywhere from 1 to 10 minutes or so depending on the speed of your machine and whether you chose to follow **Step 3**.
 It won't get stuck forever; be patient and wait for it to finish.

+**Pro Tip:** *While you're waiting for the playbook to finish, think of all the things you **did not** have to do and praise yourself for using Linux.
+Maybe go grab a beer or something to celebrate your awesomeness.*

 ### Step 6: Reboot
 Yay!